ContainX/docker-volume-netshare/README.md

   $ docker run -it --volume-driver=cifs -v cifshost/share:/mount ubuntu /bin/bash
 ```

-#### .NetRC support
+##### .NetRC support

-.netrc is fully support eliminating users and passwords to be specified in step 1.
+.NetRC is fully support eliminating users and passwords to be specified in step 1.
 To use .netrc do the following steps:

 **1. Create a /root/.netrc file (since netshare needs to be run as a root user).
-Add the host and credential mappings.
+Add the host and credential mappings.**

 See example:

 ```
   //.netrc